lucidworks/lucidworks.github.io/eLearning/genai/README.md

 >
 > While the environment is loading, do not click **Start Lab** again.
 It may take a few minutes for the Fusion environment to appear.
 >
-> When the Fusion login page appears, use the following provided username and password.
+> When the Fusion login page appears, use the above provided username and password.
+Please minimize the **Credentials** window before proceeding.

 ## Lab instructions

 In this lab, you will be exploring how you can use Fusion together with Large Language Models (LLM).

-1. From the app launcher, click on the app **genai-(Username)**.
+1. From the app launcher, click on the app **Properties**.
 2. Hold the pointer over the **Querying** menu, then select **Query Workbench**.

     We will be exploring some of the query pipelines that are shown on the left.